 2016 brought the Senior Section's turn to celebrate a centenary, with the "Senior Section Spectacular" marking 100 years since the start of Cadets, the oldest of the Senior Section's components.
 A wide range of activities and events have taken place, including special trips, camps, and a challenge badge for all sections to tackle.

-2017 brought piloting of new programme ideas for all sections, which will be introduced from July 2018.
+2017 brought piloting of new programme ideas for all sections, which were introduced from July 2018.
 The controversial aspect has been the reversion of the age group to it's 1990 form, with an upper age limit of 19, and by popular demand, the restoration of the "Rangers" name despite it not being among the four options proposed - Jets, Kites, Skylarks or Voyagers were the options which were proposed and surveyed - they were comprehensively outvoted by an option which wasn't even on the table!
-The Ranger programme will follow on from that of the other sections with the same 6 Themes, with their Skills Builders, Unit Meeting Activities, and the reintroduction of Interest Badges for Rangers.
-They will have the Ranger Gold Award, as well as Queen's Guide, Commonwealth Award, and the option of Duke of Edinburgh Award too.
+The Ranger programme follows on from that of the other sections with the same 6 Themes, with their Skills Builders, Unit Meeting Activities, and the reintroduction of Interest Badges for Rangers.
+They have the Ranger Gold Award, as well as Queen's Guide, Commonwealth Award, and the option of Duke of Edinburgh Award too.
 There will also be an offering for the over-19s, details of which are to be confirmed, but which won't involve regular unit meetings or badges.